 Will program graduates be admitted to Minerva University?

-Students completing the Cornerstone courses in the optional fourth year of the program are likely to be well-prepared for undergraduate study at Minerva University, and are encouraged to apply.
+Students completing the Minerva Baccalaureate diploma and one or more of the optional fourth year courses are likely to be well-prepared for undergraduate study at Minerva University, and are encouraged to apply.
 Please note admission is not guaranteed.

 What happens if a student fails a course?